feathersjs/feathers/.github/contributing.md

 ### Documentation

-Feathers documentation is contained in Markdown files in the [feathers-docs](https://github.com/feathersjs/feathers-docs) folder.
-To change the documentation submit a pull request to that repo referencing your other PR and the docs will be updated with the next release.
+Feathers documentation is contained in Markdown files in the [feathers-docs](https://github.com/feathersjs/feathers-docs) repository.
+To change the documentation submit a pull request to that repo, referencing any other PR if applicable, and the docs will be updated with the next release.

 ## External Modules